 Chun knew Joanne was honest about her feelings.
 Seeing her placid state at that point, he knew she had thought it through.

 “We’ll always be friends, right?”
 Joanne asked, placing a hand on Jiro’s.

 At that moment, some movements could be heard down the hallway.
 They looked up in time to see Calvin’s door opening and closing.
 It was like he had made a trip to the bathroom and was just getting back into bed.
-The light to his room flicked off seconds later, so they focused their attention to the conversation once more.
+The light to his room flicked off seconds later, so they focused their attention on the conversation once more.

 Joanne shook her head, turning to Chun.
 “You don’t have to reassure me anymore.”

 Chun did not respond immediately.
-He reached into his pocket, pulling out a wrapped up towel.
+He reached into his pocket, pulling out a wrapped-up towel.
 The same one that he had tucked away upon the girls’ arrival.
 “You know why his hand was injured earlier?”
-He unfolded the towel, revealing the broken pieces – some pieces still caked in blood, though the blood had dried up.
+He unfolded the towel, revealing the broken pieces—some pieces still caked in blood, though the blood had dried up.

 “It’s your wind chime,” Jiro explained, seeing that Joanne was running her fingers through the pieces.
 “It blew out the window by accident and he ran outside like a maniac to retrieve it, knowing it was already broken.
 And…”

 Jiro did not have to continue.
 Joanne’s eyes were already brimming with tears.
 Chun reached a hand over and patted her shoulder.